mburumaxwell/markdownlayer/packages/markdownlayer/README.md

 - Live reload on content changes
 - Fast and incremental builds
-- Simple but powerful schema DSL to design your content model (validates your content and generates types)
+- Schema design and validation using [`zod`](https://www.npmjs.com/package/zod).
-- Auto-generated TypeScript types based on your content types
+- Auto-generated TypeScript types based on definition schema.
+- Remark GFM, Admonitions, Reading Time, Emoji, and Slug included by default.
+- Markdoc support
+- Last update time and author based on Git but can be overridden via frontmatter.

+## Upcoming/Wishlist

+> These are in no particular order and depend on how much free time I have.

+- Conversion of link elements from `a` to NextJS's `Link` component.
+- Conversion of image elements from `img` to NextJS's `Image` component.
+- Image references in frontmatter.
+- Relative links in markdown content.

 ## Differences from Contentlayer

-- Markdoc support
 - The content type is inferred from the extension hence markdown is processed correctly and not forced into MDX.
-- Remark GFM, Admonitions, Reading Time, Emoji, and Slug included by default.
-- Last update time and author based on Git but can be overridden via frontmatter.
 - Supply configuration in `next.config.js` as an alternative to `markdownlayer.config.js`.
 - Only local content.
 - Only NextJs support.
 - No JSON/YAML content as they can be loaded directly into the JS/TS code.
 - Requires ESM because the whole unified/remark/rehype ecosystem moved to ESM-only.
-- Schema validation is done using [`zod`](https://www.npmjs.com/package/zod).
-With some useful defaults

 ## Not supported